-Basement remodeling is hard.
+Remodeling is hard.
 One of the many difficult things—at least for me—is cutting out recessed lights in drywall with any degree of accuracy.
+Here’s how to use a Dremel to cut out a recessed light in drywall.

 I miss recessed light cut outs with near 100% accuracy when I’m installing a ceiling.
 Drywall guys use rotary tools and are beyond fast and accurate.
 I’ve even had those get away from me.
 So I invented a different approach.